 A New Jersey factoring company like TCI Business Capital can help you take back control of your business finances by paying you same-day on your invoices.
 Avoid the cash-flow gap from slow-paying customers with invoice factoring.

 Accounts receivable factoring, also known as invoice factoring, is the preferred financing choice many New Jersey companies use to cash flow their businesses.

-There are many factoring companies, but TCI Business Capital is the number one factoring company in North America.
-TCI has been factoring the “Garden State” businesses for more than 20 years, providing the cash these businesses require to meet their day-to-day needs.
-Our programs range from $50,000 to $20 million, giving you plenty of room to grow.
+TCI Business Capital has been providing factoring to companies the “Garden State” for more than 25 years, supplying the cash businesses require to meet their day-to-day needs.
+Our programs range from $50,000 to $20 million, giving plenty of room for growth.

 Some New Jersey companies turn to bank loans for cash, but banks demand a long, extensive application process.
 It can take months, and the loan amount is capped.
 For companies that have ongoing operational expenses, bank loans and lines of credit are more trouble than they’re worth.

 With invoice factoring, the cash you receive correlates directly with the amount of business you’re doing.
 The more contracts you win, the more working capital we provide.

 Companies in a variety of situations use our New Jersey accounts receivable financing programs instead of business loans and business lines of credit.
 If one or more of the following business scenarios fit your situation, accounts receivable factoring might be the right solution for you.

 TCI Business Capital has helped a wide variety of industries with their cash flow by advancing cash same day on their invoices.
 If you invoice businesses and you’re waiting to get paid, we can help you.